 This is evidentially used as proof of this given the amount of time he and his wife were separated while he was off conquering and stabilizing different parts of his fiefdoms.

-However, when actually on his deathbed, King Edward changed his mind and instead named Harold (who was actually present), rather than William who was still in Normandy.
+However, when actually on his deathbed, King Edward changed his mind and instead named a powerful lord named Harold (who was actually in England with his army), rather than William who was still in Normandy.

 The stage was set for the Battle of Hastings.
-William and his army head off across the English Channel in 1066 fight King Harold, who has already been crowned in Edward’s new Westminster Abbey in London.
+William, the Duke of Normandy, and his army head off across the English Channel in 1066 to fight King Harold, who has already been crowned in Edward’s new Westminster Abbey in London.

 And hence was born the legend of Guillaume le Conquerant, anglicised into William the Conqueror.

 There continued to be some resistance and rebellion to the new King.
 Harold was the last Anglo-Saxon King, and the anglo-saxons did not appreciate this new Norman King.

 Nonetheless, William managed to consolidate his power and march his army to London.
 He was crowned King on Christmas day, 1066 in Westminster Abbey, just like his predecessor.